 Why Cluster Entities using a system like Described in this patent?

-Clustering the responsive search items improves the user experience by providing a natural logical structure within the responsive search items in order to maintain and display diversity represented by responsive items.
+Clustering the responsive search items improves the user experience by providing a natural logical structure within the responsive search items to maintain and display diversity represented by responsive items.

 Using entity ontological relationships to cluster the search items improves the clustering by better simulating nuanced search item similarity not captured in conventional hierarchical clustering methods.